CSI-Genomics-and-Data-Analytics-Core/gedac-website/docs/Services/Special.md

 ## How to Get Started?
 If you made it this far, it sounds like you might be ready to start a conversation.
 To get the ball moving, send us an email introducing yourself and a member of our team will respond shortly.
-We look forward to the possibility of working with you and learning more about your amazing science.
+We look forward to the possibility of working with you and learning more about your software needs.